 Oklahoma’s research community is rich with collaboration, and OneNet is at the center of research collaborations among our state’s higher education institutions.
-OneNet’s Director of Network Systems Brian Burkhart provides leadership for OneNet’s involvement in a variety of research initiatives.
+OneNet’s Senior Director of Network Systems Brian Burkhart provides leadership for OneNet’s involvement in a variety of research initiatives.

 Burkhart joined the OneNet team in November of 1999 as a systems engineer.
-Currently as director of network systems, Burkhart manages the OneNet team that delivers above-the-net services such as virtual infrastructure, data center services, application hosting and video conferencing.
+Currently as senior director of network systems, Burkhart manages the OneNet team that delivers above-the-net services such as virtual infrastructure, data center services, application hosting and video conferencing.
 As research collaborations have grown and Oklahoma has received more grant funding to expand the state’s research network, Burkhart has taken on an additional leadership role within the research community.

 Burkhart is OneNet’s liaison to the OneOklahoma Cyberinfrastructure Initiative (OneOCII).
 OneOCII is a statewide initiative to provide cyberinfrastructure resources as well as expertise and education to statewide research organizations.
 This initiative allows more Oklahoma higher education institutions, career technology schools, high schools and even non-academic organizations to pursue advanced research projects.